akka/alpakka/docs/src/main/paradox/elasticsearch.md

 # Elasticsearch

-The Elasticsearch connector provides Akka Stream sources and sinks for Elasticsearch.
+The Alpakka Elasticsearch connector provides Akka Streams integration for Elasticsearch.

-For more information about Elasticsearch please visit the [Elasticsearch documentation](https://www.elastic.co/guide/index.html).
+For more information about Elasticsearch, please visit the [Elasticsearch documentation](https://www.elastic.co/guide/index.html).

 ### Reported issues